iamartineza/biosspheres/CONTRIBUTING.md

 # Contributing to biosspheres

+Please, read the Jupyter notebooks where most of the structure and functions of biosspheres are explained, before starting to contribute.

 The following are some ways of contributing:
 - Answering questions and participating.
 - Fixing bugs, improving documentation, and other maintenance work.